allenJynRoyston/sveltetip-new-project/README.md

 npm run preview
 ```

-Will bundle and server your app!
-Enjoy the tiny compile size!
+... however, I've included a production build so now you can!
+Enjoy the tiny compile size.

 ## Production